I am an economic sociologist and associate professor at UC Merced where I co-founded the Higher Education, Race, and the Economy (HERE) Lab.

-An occasional newsletter by University of California professor Charlie Eaton, an economic sociologist, data visualizer, open science methodologist, and explorer of self.
+My newsletter weaves together economic sociology, political economy, data visualization, open science methodology, and my explorations of self.
 I do most of my thinking in the mountains, preferably while backcountry skiing.

-I’ve tried to draw on Du Bois’ approach to progressive disclosure in my own data visualization and writing.
-But progressive disclosure also resonates with my passion for exploring the mountains of California’s Sierra Nevadas.
+This is my newsletter for trying to understand and explain how Wall Street and Big Tech gained so much wealth and power in America.
 As a backcountry skier and runner, I am drawn to the multiple perspectives one gains when navigating through forests, climbing mountains, or sitting atop a peak.

 What You Can Expect